 Having your MPA outreach products reviewed by CDFW staff helps to ensure that your products are accurate, consistent with statewide outreach product formats, and foster public understanding and compliance in a way that also supports CDFW enforcement efforts.
 Outreach products that undergo the CDFW review process are eligible to use the CDFW logo for added recognition of your product.

 Before you begin your project, CDFW suggests you take a look at the MPA Outreach Quick Reference Guide.
 Following these guidelines will help with product development and may also help to expedite the CDFW review process.
-A table of standardized MPA color coding is also available.
+A table of standardized MPA color coding and an approved summary of MPA regulations are also available.

 QR codes placed on signage and in publications allow smart phone users to read the code using apps that direct the users to the MPA Mobile webpage.
 View or download the MPA Mobile QR code